 Zone 1 – Erosion Zone

 Nothing was being deposited in Zone 1.
 The water here was too powerful and only resulted in erosion of the bedrock.
-All boulders and sediment produced by the erosion event was carried west by a bottom-surging undertow.
+A bottom-surging undertow carried all boulders and sediment produced by the erosion event west.

 Zone 2 – Pebble Zone